 If you are watching your calorie consumption, drinking only two to three shots of bourbon per day would be best.
 Otherwise, you would go over your ideal calorie quota for a typical diet.

 Keep in mind also that alcohol stimulates hunger for many people, leading to an increased appetite.
 Alcohol also makes your liver work harder than it usually would to remove the ethanol in your bloodstream.

 Drinking too much bourbon or any other spirit places added burden on the liver, which is already working to supply your system with ketones and keep you functioning throughout the day.

 Alcohol’s effects on dieting

-People on low-carb diets tend to remain intoxicated for longer periods when they drink to excess.
-The tendency to store fat also doesn’t bode well for those who are trying to lose weight.
+People on low-carb diets tend to remain intoxicated for longer when they drink excessively.
+The tendency to store fat also doesn’t bode well for those trying to lose weight.

 Drinking can be tough on people on a keto diet.
 Because of their carbohydrate deficit, they tend to have worse hangovers than other drinkers.

 Many people eat carb-heavy meals before drinking to minimize hangover symptoms the next day.
 But for those on a diet, the body’s response to alcohol can be significantly altered.